Cancer Care Clinic

 You may be asked to have some blood taken by the nurse or lab technician at the start of your visit to the clinic.
 Your physician will review your blood results and will confirm what treatments are needed.

-You may receive chemotherapy in the treatment room if that is part of your care plan.
+You may receive chemotherapy in the treatment room if it is part of your care plan.

 You can bring one support person with you.
 They can sit with you during chemotherapy and come with you to your other appointments.
 There is also a food court on the main floor of the hospital if they would like to take a break.